AHRC Fellowship, 2012-13, within the 'Science in Culture' programme.

 The research is grounded in a close reading of Soviet archival documents concerning the state's organization and conduct of cartographic activities, as well as a wide range of published maps and atlases; school geography and history textbooks; specialist and popular handbooks on map-making and map-reading; and literary works, films, architecture and graphic art (including 'ephemeral' materials such as postcards, stamps or newspaper cartoons) featuring cartographic themes or imagery.

-As an off-shoot of this project, Baron acted as Consultant to an exhibition 'Vybiraia marshrut / Defining the route' created by Russian artist Sasha Sokolov for the 5th Moscow Biennale of Modern Art, 17 September to 9 October 2013 (opens a new window in Russian).
-For details of the exhibition see this link to the venue (opens in new window).
+As an off-shoot of this project, Baron acted as consultant to an exhibition 'Vybiraia marshrut / Defining the route' created by Russian artist Sasha Sokolov for the 5th Moscow Biennale of Modern Art, 17 September to 9 October 2013.

-Baron also acted as Consultant to a major British Library exhibition 'Maps and the Twentieth Century: Drawing the Line' (Nov 2016 - Mar 2017) and as Associate Curator of a second BL exhibition 'Russian Revolution: Hope, Tragedy, Myths' (April-Sept 2017).
+Baron also acted as consultant to a major British Library exhibition 'Maps and the Twentieth Century: Drawing the Line' (November 2016-March 2017) and as Associate Curator of a second BL exhibition 'Russian Revolution: Hope, Tragedy, Myths' (April-September 2017).

 Arts and Humanities Research Council